 709 Forbes Daucus maritimus only vars of common carrot, as he supposed (Q)

-764 In crossed fowl colour of legs giving to opposite sex from parents.
+764 In crossed fowl colour of legs going to opposite sex from parents.

-821 Westwood advances as remarkable exception that are abnormal Form like male cricket is unevenly distributed
+821 Westwood advances as remarkable exception that an abnormal Form like mole-cricket is unusually distributed

 1850